Genocyber: Plot

-Episode 1: A New Life
+Episode 1: A New Life Form

 The world's nations are beginning to form a new global government.
 The first OVA is centered around a young girl named Elaine and details the development and creation of a "Genocyber", an ultimate biological weapon created by combining the powers and consciousness of two psychic sisters.
-The project is directed by a mad scientist and funded by the Kuryu Group (The Kuryu Group was called Kuron in the English dub by Manga UK, but this was corrected by Central Park Media for episodes 4 and 5), a huge Japanese corporation that is a world leader in military research.
-Starting off in Hong Kong, the story follows Elaine, a nervous young girl.
+The project is directed by a mad scientist and funded by the Kuryu Group, a huge Japanese corporation that is a world leader in military research.
+Starting off in Hong Kong, the story follows Elaine.
 She is central to the ambitions of the scientist who wants to combine her powers with those of her crippled sister, Diana, to activate the Genocyber.
-Both were children of a former colleague of the mad scientist, who he betrayed to receive funding for his research.
+Both were children of a former colleague of the scientist, whom he betrayed to receive funding for his research.

 In its physical form, Genocyber is a gigantic humanoid monster, which the scientist calls a Vajra.
 In addition to having almost unlimited strength and regenerative abilities, Genocyber also possesses incredible telekinetic and pyrokinetic powers.

-After a brutal search by the scientist and his masked henchmen for Elaine that kills dozens, Elaine is chased by cyborg agents of the Kuryu group, and the scientist is later arrested for going rogue and conducting his own research without the group's approval.
+After a search by the scientist and his masked henchmen for Elaine that kills dozens, Elaine is chased by cyborg agents of the Kuryu group, and the scientist is later arrested for going rogue and conducting his own research without the group's approval.
 During a battle where Diana wears a cybernetic suit of her own to try to catch her, Elaine supposedly dies, which leads to the cyborgs arresting the scientist and collecting Diana.
 However, Elaine (from within Diana) then uses her psychic power to merge with her and become Genocyber.
-In the ensuing battle, in which the scientist is killed, huge fires are started, and numerous buildings are heavily damaged, Genocyber also destroys the cyborg agents and throws one of them through a moving airplane.
+In the ensuing battle, in which the scientist is killed, huge fires are started, and numerous buildings are heavily damaged, Genocyber also destroys the cyborg agents.
 The next morning, Elaine finds that her only friend, a young homeless boy called Rat, whom she met before she was captured, has died after falling from a construction site, likely having been dropped by Wakayama, one of the Kuryu cyborgs.
 Elaine becomes filled with anger and screams, turning into Genocyber, and initiating a massive explosion which completely destroys Hong Kong, leaving only a barren wasteland in its place.